 • Proposed Code of Conduct for Social Media

-I’m not encouraging any toxic positivity, not encouraging any path of posting only things everyone agrees with.
+To clarify, I’m not encouraging any path of toxic positivity online, of posting only things everyone agrees with.
 In fact, the false appearance of solidarity that social media provides our dopamine receptors through superficial interactions that discourage true communication (and critical thinking) is perhaps THE greatest danger and threat social media poses.
 (As I’ll often say, check out Black Mirror.)

-With Donald Trump fast re-emerging to rally his steadfast supporters, who remain closely bonded through social media despite the fact that he himself is banned from using social media, now is not too soon to start being more vigilant.
-Social media is increasingly, urgently and vastly impacting our psyches, beliefs, responses to conflict or challenge, self-esteem, our loved ones, those we dislike, our communities, and our futures.
+But the time is now.
+With Donald Trump fast re-emerging to rally his steadfast supporters largely through social media, now is not too soon to start being more vigilant and mindful of how much we allow social media to dominate our talking, listening and seeking to influence.
+The decisions we make are urgently and vastly impacting our psyches, beliefs, responses to conflict or challenge, self-esteem, our loved ones, those we dislike, our communities, and our futures.